-- One of the most noticeable characteristics of the New Testament church certainly a characteristic that was even noticed by the enemies of the Lord's church - was the sense of closeness among all those who were disciples of Jesus Christ. - A. In fact, immediately after the establishment of the church in the second chapter of Acts, we have this being said about the Lord's followers - "And they continued steadfastly in the apostles' doctrine and fellowship, in the breaking of bread, and in prayers."
-(Acts 2:42) - Today, many churches place great importance to being true to the Word of God, observing the Lord's Supper, and being fervent in prayer. - a.
-These things are certainly important. - 2.
-But what about "fellowship"? - Fellowship is often defined as joint participation, or a sense of oneness in which there is genuine care and concern for others. - b.
-Do we really understand this facet of the Lord's church?
+- I. One of the most noticeable characteristics of the New Testament church - certainly a characteristic that was even noticed by the enemies of the Lord's church - was the sense of closeness among all those who were disciples of Jesus Christ. - In fact, immediately after the establishment of the church in the second chapter of Acts, we have this being said about the Lord's followers - "And they continued steadfastly in the apostles' doctrine and fellowship, in the breaking of bread, and in prayers."
+(Acts 2:42) - 1.
+Today, many churches place great importance to being true to the Word of God, observing the Lord's Supper, and being fervent in prayer. - These things are certainly important. - 2.
+But what about "fellowship"? - Fellowship is often defined as joint participation, or a sense of a. oneness in which there is genuine care and concern for others. - Do we really understand this facet of the Lord's church? b.

-- Are we practicing it in a way consistent with the example of the early church? - B. The elders and deacons have been having some wonderful discussions on the subject of fellowship, and some really great lessons have come from those meetings. - 1.
-But my purpose in these lessons will be a little different. - Rather than spend a lot of time discussing when we can extend fellowship to others, and when it would be inappropriate to do so, I want to focus more on the genuine NEED for fellowship among us as believers. - C. And so, beginning with this lesson... - I want to examine the subject of "fellowship" in the light of the Scriptures - not the typical lessons on fellowship - but a short series of lessons designed to help us not only understand WHAT fellowship is, but even more so to understand WHY it's so vitally important to you and me as Christians. - I want us to explore the uniqueness of our life together as members of the body of Christ, and help us all learn how we can be brought even closer together as a people than perhaps we've ever been before. - 3.
+- b.
+Are we practicing it in a way consistent with the example of the early church? - B. We've talked about fellowship before. - 1.
+But my purpose in these lessons will be a little different. - Rather than spend a lot of time discussing when we can extend fellowship to others, and when it would be inappropriate to do so, I want to focus more on the genuine NEED for fellowship among us as believers. - C. And so, beginning with this lesson: - 1.
+I want to examine the subject of "fellowship" in the light of the Scriptures - not the typical lessons on fellowship - but a short series of lessons designed to help us not only understand WHAT fellowship is, but even more so to understand WHY it's so vitally important to you and me as Christians. - 2.
+I want us to explore the uniqueness of our relationship together as FAMILY - as members of the body of Christ - and help us all learn how we can be brought even closer together as a people than perhaps we've ever been before. - 3.
 And so, let's begin.